-The recommendations from the consultation report have attracted criticism from principals at some secondary schools, with Macleans piling on.
+The draft recommendations from the consultation report have attracted criticism from principals at some secondary schools, with Macleans piling on.

-Education Minister Chris Hipkins said the taskforce’s proposals would be open for consultation until the 7 April 2019.
-An online survey will be launched next January and the taskforce would report back to the Ministry of Education on the 30 April 2019.
+Education Minister Chris Hipkins said the taskforce’s draft proposals would be open for consultation until the 7 April 2019.
+An online survey will be launched next January and the taskforce would report back to the Ministry of Education with final proposals on the 30 April 2019.